wilsonmar/wilsonmar.github.io/_posts/2022-02-21-distinguished-engineers.md

    * Become certified in the products your organization offers
    <br /><br />

 Distinguished Engineers need knowledge that's <strong>both wide and deep</strong>.
 So don't focus solely on what you've been told to work on.
-Shift your time watching TV, doom-scrolling, and playing games, to learning and getting certified on technologies.
+Most organizations want individuals to "stay in their lane" (until they become obsolete).
+So you'll have to do learning "on your own time".
+Shift your time watching TV, doom-scrolling, and playing games, to learning and getting certified on technologies needed in future jobs.

    * Be fluent writing <a target="_blank" href="https://wilsonmar.github.io/markdown-text-for-github-from-html/">GitHub and other text Markdown</a> so you can contribute to developer documentation and <a target="_blank" href="https://wilsonmar.github.io/jekyll-site-development/">JAM stack websites</a> using <a target="_blank" href="https://wilsonmar.github.io/gatsbyjs/">Gatsby</a> and other tools